hkspm-yp/Astro-e-calendar/README.md

 ```
 If the first planet has a phase angle above 150 degrees, that means the angular separation between the Sun and the first planet is within 30 degrees, then the event will always be marked as level 3.

 If the angular separation between the Sun and the first planet is between 30 degrees and 60 degrees, and the separation between the two planets is smaller than 1 degree, then the event will be marked as level 1.
-Otherwise, the events will be at level 2.
+Otherwise, the events will be marked as level 2.

-In the remaining case where the angular separation between the Sun and the first planet is larger than 60 degrees, the events will always be level 1.
+In the remaining case where the angular separation between the Sun and the first planet is larger than 60 degrees, the events will always be marked as level 1.

-For Uranus and Neptune ( i.e.: j=5 and 6, defined in a python list), the events will always be level 3.
+For Uranus and Neptune ( i.e.: j=5 and 6, defined in a python list), the events will always be marked as level 3.